 Energy Absorption: His down special, PSI Magnet, causes energy attacks to heal him by the amount they should have damaged him, making him one of only three characters who can heal on their own (Lucas and Mr. Game & Watch with food items are the other two).
 More potent in the original game, where any projectile, physical or energy, would be absorbed by the move (with the exception of Link's boomerang).

 Secret Character: One of the original four in the first game, and is usually grouped together with Luigi, Captain Falcon, and Jigglypuff for this reason.
-The only game where he was playable from the start is Melee, much like Captain Falcon.
+The only game where he is playable from the start is Melee.

 N64: Beat 1-Player Mode on Normal difficulty with just three lives.